fluiddyn/transonic/README.rst

 With FluidPythran, one can use the Ahead-Of-Time compiler Pythran in a Just-In-Time mode.
 It is really the **easiest way to speedup a function with Pythran**, just by adding a decorator!
+And it works also in notebooks!

 It is a "work in progress" so (i) it can be buggy and (ii) the API is not great, but it is a good start!

 .. code :: python